 These courses are recognised by the Vocational Education and Training Accreditation Board (VETAB) as a training course.
 These courses are Category B for the ATAR.
-At Smith's Hill High School there are currently no Category B courses offered.

 Extension Courses

 Extension courses are designed for very capable students who wish to undertake extra learning in a particular area and should be discussed in consultation with the student's teacher prior to selection of the course.